Menu Close

 • 7193 people were supported across Scotland by Change Mental Health, along with 9870+ hours of support through the Thrive Partnership.

-• This includes receiving 1897 enquiries through our Advice and Support Service.
+• This includes receiving 1897 enquiries through our National Advice and Support Service.

 • We are continuously expanding the work that we’re doing and reaching new people in new areas across Scotland.